fho/docker-samba-loop/README.md

 ./run-server.sh
 ```

-Build the docker container & do a cifs mount + umount in a loop
+Build the docker container & do in parallel cifs mount + umount in docker
+containers
 ```
 ./run-client.sh
 ```